Nancy Grace Roman Space Telescope

-This visualization follows the Roman Space Telescope on its trajectory to the Sun–Earth Lagrange point L2.

-The Nancy Grace Roman Space Telescope (shortened as the Roman Space Telescope, Roman, or RST) is a NASA infrared space telescope in development and scheduled to launch to a Sun–Earth L_{2} orbit by May 2027.
-It is named after former NASA Chief of Astronomy Nancy Grace Roman.
+The Nancy Grace Roman Space Telescope is a NASA infrared space telescope that was launched on a trajectory toward a Sun–Earth L_{2} orbit on 30 August 2026.
+It is named after NASA's first chief of astronomy, Nancy Grace Roman.

-The Roman Space Telescope is based on an existing 2.4 m wide field of view primary mirror and will carry two scientific instruments.
-The Wide-Field Instrument (WFI) is a 300.8-megapixel multi-band visible and near-infrared camera, providing a sharpness of images comparable to that achieved by the Hubble Space Telescope over a 0.28 square degree field of view, 100 times larger than imaging cameras on the Hubble.
-The Coronagraph Instrument (CGI) is a high-contrast, small field of view camera and spectrometer covering visible and near-infrared wavelengths using novel starlight-suppression technology.
+The telescope is based on an existing 2.4 m primary mirror with a wide field of view that was donated by the National Reconnaissance Office and will carry two scientific instruments.
+The Wide-Field Instrument (WFI) is a 300.8-megapixel multi-band visible and near-infrared camera, providing image sharpness comparable to the Hubble Space Telescope over a 0.28-square-degree field of view, 100 times larger than imaging cameras on the Hubble.
+The Coronagraph Instrument (CGI) is a high-contrast, small-field-of-view camera and spectrometer covering visible and near-infrared wavelengths using novel starlight-suppression technology.

-Stated objectives include a search for extra-solar planets using gravitational microlensing, along with probing the chronology of the universe and growth of cosmic structure, with the end goal of measuring the effects of dark energy, the consistency of general relativity, and the curvature of spacetime.
+Its objectives include a search for exoplanets using gravitational microlensing, along with probing the chronology of the universe and growth of cosmic structure, with the end goal of measuring the effects of dark energy, the consistency of general relativity, and the curvature of spacetime.
 Roman was recommended in 2010 by the United States National Research Council Decadal Survey committee as the top priority for the next decade of astronomy.
-On 17 February 2016, it was approved for development and launch.
-On 20 May 2020, NASA Administrator Jim Bridenstine announced that the mission would be named the Nancy Grace Roman Space Telescope in recognition of former NASA Chief of Astronomy Nancy Grace Roman's role in the field of astronomy.
-As of May 2024, Roman is scheduled to be launched on a SpaceX Falcon Heavy rocket under a contract specifying readiness by October 2026 supporting a NASA launch commitment of May 2027.
+It was approved for development and launch on 17 February 2016.
+NASA expects to release Roman's first science images by early 2027.